 “Sightings from the Veranda in Costa Rica”

 It’s been raining almost every day.
-We knew when we booked this property that is was during the rainy season but we decided with as much “work” as we had to do while here, it wouldn’t matter to us so much.
+We knew when we booked this property during the rainy season, but we decided with as much “work” as we had to do while here, it wouldn’t matter to us so much.

-Besides, the likelihood of finding a reputable rental car facility was iffy from what we’d read online and heard from our landlord Aad so we decided to rent a car periodically (via Aad’s contacts) which we’ll be doing one week from tomorrow for a period of five days.
+Besides, the likelihood of finding a reputable rental car facility was iffy from what we’d read online and heard from our landlord Aad.
+Hence, we decided to rent a car periodically (via Aad’s contacts), which we’ll be doing one week from tomorrow for five days.
 We’re waiting for the quote and will post it here.

-We realized that if we’d paid the premium prices for a decent car for over three months, due to the rainy days, it would be sitting in the driveway most days.
-It wouldn’t make sense to go sightseeing in these mountainous roads during rainstorms which occur by noon almost every day.
+We realized that if we’d paid the premium prices for a decent car for over three months, it would be sitting in the driveway most days due to the rainy days.
+So it wouldn’t make sense to go sightseeing on these mountainous roads during rainstorms which occur by noon almost every day.

-On Monday, the 21st, the first day we’ll have the car Aad will have arranged for us, we both have dentist appointments at a distant location at 1:00 pm, giving us ample time to post prior to heading out.
+On Monday, the 21st, the first day we’ll have the car Aad will have arranged for us.
+In addition, we both have dentist appointments at a distant location at 1:00 pm, giving us ample time to post before heading out.

-Well, as it turned out, Marian, Aad’s wife informed us that the Farmers Market closes at 1:00 pm.
-Thus, we canceled the taxi driver with a plan to go next Friday, the 25th, when we could go on our own in the rental car, taking our time to mosey around and take plenty of photos.
+Well, as it turned out, Marian, Aad’s wife, informed us that the Farmers Market closes at 1:00 pm.
+So thus, we canceled the taxi driver with a plan to go next Friday, the 25th, when we could go on our own in the rental car, taking our time to mosey around and take plenty of photos.

 Many tourists rent cars in Costa Rica without incident.
-But, there’s a big difference in renting a car for a week or two as opposed to three and a half months.
-The agencies tend to give us the least desirable cars based on the extended period and the good prices we’ve received online.
-Generally, this is fine with us when we’re saving huge sums of money over the extended periods.
+But, there’s a big difference in renting a car for a week or two instead of three and a half months.
+The agencies tend to give us the least desirable vehicles based on the extended period and the reasonable prices we’ve received online.
+Generally, this is fine with us when we’re saving vast sums of money over extended periods.

-In this case, it just didn’t work out so we’re somewhat stranded in the interim.
-We always strive to live within our means especially with the pricey Antarctica cruise in five months which we’ll pay off in full by October 16th, in a mere two months.
+In this case, it just didn’t work out, so we’re somewhat stranded in the interim.
+However, we always strive to live within our means, especially with the pricey Antarctica cruise in five months which we’ll pay off in full by October 16th, in a mere two months.

-Our “belts are tightened” during this period to prepare for this big outlay of cash.
-Recently, we had an outlay of almost US $10,000 (CRC 5,761,850) for our extended stay here in Costa Rica for this fine property.
+Our “belts are tightened” during this period to prepare for this significant outlay of cash.
+Recently, we had a cost of almost US $10,000 (CRC 5,761,850) for our extended stay here in Costa Rica for this fine property.
 With a strict budget to follow and much upcoming in the future, we live as modestly as we can.

-A careless world traveler could easily run through money so fast they’d quickly put an end to their travels.
-For us, we carefully manage every dollar we spend to ensure we can continue until physically can’t go on any longer, not when we “run out of money.”
+A careless world traveler could efficiently run through money so fast they’d quickly put an end to their travels.
+So for us, we carefully manage every dollar we spend to ensure we can continue until we physically can’t go on any longer, not when we “run out of money.”

 |The driveway pavers are laid to perfection.|

 We live off of our fixed monthly income comparable to that of most retirees.
-Living as comfortably as we often do (with a few exceptions here and there) we must continue to be frugal.
-That means few expensive professional tours, dining out at a minimum (my diet dictates this more than money), no needless shopping, planning and cooking our own meals and above all not being wasteful.
+Yet, living as comfortably as we often do (with a few exceptions here and there), we must continue to be frugal.
+That means few expensive professional tours, dining out at a minimum (my diet dictates this more than money), no needless shopping, planning and cooking our meals, and above all, not being wasteful.

-Once we arrive in South Africa on or about February 9, 2018, we’ll begin to “lick our wounds” and once again be shopping, cooking and taking care of our day to day lives on our own.
-A cleaner will come once or twice weekly while we’re living in Marloth Park, comparable to here in Costa Rica, the delightful Isabel.
+Once we arrive in South Africa on or about February 9, 2018, we’ll begin to “lick our wounds” and once again be shopping, cooking, and taking care of our day-to-day lives on our own.
+A cleaner will come once or twice weekly while living in Marloth Park, comparable to here in Costa Rica, the delightful Isabel.

 |Gorgeous blooming plants.|

 We’re in a constant state of flux, a state of being we both find exciting and adventurous, definitely not for everyone.
-Most humans tend to find great comfort in gaining familiarity with their surrounding and creating a place to call home.
+However, most humans tend to find great comfort in gaining familiarity with their surroundings and creating a place to call home.

-Perhaps us nomadic humans in this world, are more like the wildlife, we tend to go where the going is fruitful, where the going is exciting, continually on the move for the next adventure.
-Stay tuned, fellow travelers, fellow readers, much more is yet to come.
+Perhaps we nomadic humans in this world are more like the wildlife.
+We tend to go where the going is fruitful, where the going is exciting, continually on the move for the next adventure.
+So stay tuned, fellow travelers, fellow readers.
+Much more is yet to come.